overview/overview-local/README.md

 This project lets users run Overview Docs on their own machines.

+**The public server is decommissioned.
+Please run Overview Docs on your own machine instead.**

 You'll need to use a command line to follow these instructions.
 Don't worry: we'll guide you carefully.
 Copy/paste each command, and all should be fine.
 Any errors?
 File an issue on GitHub.